daltyboy11/daltyboy11.github.io/_posts/2020-06-20-an-effective-journalling-strategy.md

 ---
 layout: post
-title: An effective journalling strategy.
+title: An effective journaling strategy.
 ---

-The benefits of journalling are well known.
+The benefits of journaling are well known.
 Many try but few make it a lasting habit.
-I'm not going to show you how to stick to consistent journalling because there are enough resources on that already.
-I'm going to show you, someone who's already solved the problem of consistent journalling, an effective journalling strategy you can use to avoid writing in your journal but never _reading your journal_..
-Journalling is better when you actually revisit what you write from time to time rather than putting what you write away on the shelf, collecting dust forever and ever.
+I'm not going to show you how to stick to consistent journaling because there are enough resources on that already.
+I'm going to show you, someone who's already solved the problem of consistent journaling, an effective journaling strategy you can use to avoid writing in your journal but never _reading your journal_..
+Journaling is better when you actually revisit what you write from time to time rather than putting what you write away on the shelf, collecting dust forever and ever.